OperatorAlexCode/Cookitor/README.md

 # Cookitor
 Cookitor is a text editor which stores the text + text name using cookies.

-# Instructions:
+# How to use:
-*Save - Saves data localy
+Save - Saves data localy__
-*Load - Loads local memory
+Load - Loads local memory__
-*Clear - Clears both input fields
+Clear - Clears both input fields__
-*Delete - Deletes local memory
+Delete - Deletes local memory__
-*Export - Creates file that user can download
+Export - Creates file that user can download__
-*Import - Reads text file then displays it
+Import - Reads text file then displays it__